gabrielsanttana/ecoleta/README.md

 $ npm install -g expo-cli
 $ cd be-the-hero/mobile
 $ npm install
+$ expo install
 $ npm start
 ```

-<p>A new window with application log will open in the browser</p>
+<p>A new window with the application log will open in the browser</p>
-<p>Then, you can load the app by scanning the QR code with the Expo mobile app or by using the local URL</p>
+<p>Then, you can simply load the app by scanning the QR code with the Expo mobile app or by using the local URL</p>

 ## ⚖️ License